Welcome to our State-Of-The-Art Cardiac Care Center

 Quality Cardiac Care

 The Cardiac Center provides non-invasive cardiac diagnostic testing as well as cardiopulmonary rehab and a wellness program.

-Peripheral radiology procedures, including angiograms and intervention can be performed in the interventional lab at Joint Township District Memorial Hospital.
-Additionally, we offer Pain Management and Services two days each week.
-Leading the team, Dr. Seeta Annam, an Anesthesiologist with thirty plus years experience, provides treatment for those suffering from chronic pain.
+Peripheral radiology procedures, including angiograms and intervention, can be performed in the interventional lab at Joint Township District Memorial Hospital.
+Additionally, we offer Pain Management services two days each week.
+Leading the team is Dr. Seeta Annam.
+He is an Anesthesiologist with thirty plus years experience, providing treatment for those suffering from chronic pain.

 The Early Warning Signs

 Not all heart attacks begin with a sudden, chestcrushing feeling.
 Most start with mild pain or discomfort.
 In fact, the symptoms are so deceptive that people assume they will go away and wait too long to get help.
 If you or someone you’re with experiences any of these signs of a heart attack, call 9-1-1 right away, in five minutes or less:

 Chest discomfort – feelings of uncomfortable pressure, squeezing, fullness or pain in the center of the chest that lasts more than a few minutes, or that goes away and comes back.